Kumamon7074/app.github.io/en/app/folder/index.md

 ## Download and Installation

-You can download and install My Awesome App from the following links:
+You can download and install My Folder App from the following links:

 - [App Store](https://apps.apple.com/cn/app/apple-store/id1563518405)